 There are numerous hotels villas resorts and hostels in Burgas that can accommodate all kinds of tourists.
-These accommodation facilities offer some of the best services in the world and charge a user friendly rate.
-Alternatively you can stay in the suburb called Sarafovo which is quickly becoming popular with tourist.
-It has pretty seaside view and easy access to the city centre within 20 minutes and the airport 5 minutes.
-The suburb has numerous hotels and holiday apartments and guesthouses, as well as shops, restaurants and a serviced beach.
-It has been noted for offering a good combination of peace and tranquility with easy access to the bustle and nightlife of the city centre.
+These accommodation facilities offer some of the best services in the world and charge a user-friendly rate.
+Alternatively you can stay in the suburb called Sarafovo which is quickly becoming popular with tourists.
+It has a pretty seaside view and easy access to the city center within 20 minutes and the airport 5 minutes.
+The suburb has numerous hotels and holiday apartments and guesthouses, as well as shops, restaurants, and a serviced beach.
+It has been noted for offering a good combination of peace and tranquility with easy access to the bustle and nightlife of the city center.

 Vaya Lake is the largest natural lake in Bulgaria and an important tourist attraction in the country.
 The lake is served by three rivers and it is mildly salty.
 The lake is a birdwatcher paradise with more than two hundred and fifty bird species having been sported on the lake.
 It is also a famous site for sport fishing with the carp fish being very popular.

 Atanasovsko Lake located to the North of Burgas is another important tourist attraction.
 The water is salty and makes the lake favorable for salt-production.
 It is also an important bird viewing area with more than 70% of all birds that can be seen in Bulgaria being seen in the Atanasovo lake zone.